architecture-building-systems/CityEnergyAnalyst/docs/developer/how-to-review-a-pull-request.rst

 Code review could be time-consuming, but it is extremely important.
 All pull requests (PR) to the CEA should be reviewed by at least one contributor with maintanence right.
-The reviewer needs to ensure the changes in the code are align with the authors' description and does not compromise the existing functionalities in the CEA.
+The reviewer needs to ensure the changes in the code are aligned with the authors' description and do not compromise the existing functionalities in the CEA.

 1. Read the PR description and follow the test
 ----------------------------------------------

-The author of the PR should provide the instruction on how to test the implementation of the new changes.
+The author of the PR should provide an instruction on how to test the implementation of the new changes.
 As the reviewer, you should be able to follow the instruction provided by the PR's author, or provide feedback if the instruction is unclear.
 Once the test provided by the author has passed, the reviewer may proceed to the next step.